reimlima/myfunctions/README.md

-go : Launch a remote server access via ssh or rdesktop geoipfetch : Geo Localization from a Given IP Address or Site URL formulaone : Show informations about the winner of the last race in F1
+go : Launch a remote server access via ssh or rdesktop geoipfetch : Geo Localization from a Given IP Address or Site URL formulaone : Show informations about the winner of the last race in F1 miniws : Start a minimal Webserver in Python with the current directory as "root" dolar : Great for Brazillian People, show the convertion between US Dolar and Brazillian Reals bitcoin : Show the convertion between Bitcoin and Brazillian Reals myip : Show your Public IP

 # Install